SylvainGuieu/system/readme.md

 # overview

-the system package is a box of tools to make an object oriented representation of a system defined by a flat or hierarchical data base containing system configurations.
+The system package is a box of tools to make an object oriented representation of a system defined by a flat or hierarchical data base containing system configurations.
 The two main objects are System and Collection.
 System describe one system and all the subsystems attached.
 Collection is used create a (sub)-system within the context of a parent system.
 The use of a flat or hierarchical data base can be used to described the full System and sub system parameters.
 In this case the Collection is in charge of searching the database (can be anything) to get the right (sub-)system parameters.
 The data base is shared among system and sub-system.